-Masonicare provides complimentary services to patients, such as expressive arts and music, massage, reiki and our “Comfort Creatures” pet program.
+Masonicare provides complementary services to patients, such as expressive arts and music, massage, reiki, and our “Comfort Creatures” pet program.
 Our team is also dedicated to meeting the unique needs of veterans at end-of-life through our Vet-to-Vet volunteer program and our “We Honor Veterans” program.

 Masonicare’s hospice services are covered through Medicare, Medicaid, and many private insurances.